psychemedia/pentrich-uprising/histories/22_cartwrights_mill_1812.md

 Mr Cartwright, who so bravely defended his property in Yorkshire, has been fired at on three distinct occasions but without doing him the slightest injury.

 Mr Trentham, notwithstanding his alarming wound, is likely to recover.
-The Luddites have had the audacity to placard the streets of Nottingham in the night, offerring a reward for Mr Wilson, the mayor, dead or alive.
-He had committed no offence than signing the offer of a reward of L.600 fom the Corporation of Nottingham, for the discovery of the assassin who shot Mr Trentham. — These infatuated men are said actually to meet in the streets of Nottingham, in small parties, in the daytime, and triumphantly talk over their nightly depredations.
+The Luddites have had the audacity to placard the streets of Nottingham in the night, offering a reward for Mr Wilson, the mayor, dead or alive.
+He had committed no offence than signing the offer of a reward of L.600 from the Corporation of Nottingham, for the discovery of the assassin who shot Mr Trentham. — These infatuated men are said actually to meet in the streets of Nottingham, in small parties, in the daytime, and triumphantly talk over their nightly depredations.

-The Gazette of last Saturday offers his Majesty's pardon, and a reward of L.  2000, for the conviction of the persons who shot Mr W. Horsfall, of Marsden, near Huddersfield, on Tuesday se'ennight, of which wounds he is since dead.— Also L. 600 reward, and a pardon, for the person who fired at Mr W Trentham, of Nottingham, on the evening of Monday se'ennight, as he was knocking at his own door, and wounded him in the breast.— L. 100 for the person who discharged a gun at Mr J. Rayner, of Lendthwaite, West Riding, on the 23d April, the ball of which went through his hat.— 100.guineas, and a pardon, for the discovery of the person who discharged a gun at Mr. E. Whitehead, deputy constable, at Huddersfield, as he was going to bed, on the 15th ult.— And L. 200 for the conviction of the persons who, on the night of the 21st of March, fired upon the boat's crew of his Majesty's schooner Pioneer, after she had chased three smuggling galleys on shore between Walmer and Deal, and by which two of them escaped.
+The Gazette of last Saturday offers his Majesty's pardon, and a reward of L.2000, for the conviction of the persons who shot Mr W. Horsfall, of Marsden, near Huddersfield, on Tuesday se'ennight, of which wounds he is since dead.— Also L. 600 reward, and a pardon, for the person who fired at Mr W Trentham, of Nottingham, on the evening of Monday se'ennight, as he was knocking at his own door, and wounded him in the breast.— L.100 for the person who discharged a gun at Mr J. Rayner, of Lendthwaite, West Riding, on the 23d April, the ball of which went through his hat.— 100 guineas, and a pardon, for the discovery of the person who discharged a gun at Mr. E. Whitehead, deputy constable, at Huddersfield, as he was going to bed, on the 15th ult.— And L.200 for the conviction of the persons who, on the night of the 21st of March, fired upon the boat's crew of his Majesty's schooner Pioneer, after she had chased three smuggling galleys on shore between Walmer and Deal, and by which two of them escaped.

 Accounts from Manchester state, that another mill has been burned near that town, and a woman, who offered to give evidence against the criminals, was shot, while the military were escorting her to the magistrate.